yunweic/CSV_loader/README.md

 # CSV loader for ElasticSearch and MySQL

-The MySQL and ElasticSearch loader for mock CSV inside csvs/
+The MySQL and ElasticSearch loader for mock CSV inside csvs/.
+The CSV mock insurance data schemas.

 ## Set up environment